A UCBC Stewardship Project

-The UCBC Mooring Buoys are looking to be stewarded by Individual Divers, Dive Clubs or Dive Shops who will Volunteer to ensure they are in top condition.
+The UCBC Mooring Buoys are looking to be stewarded by Individual Divers, Dive Clubs or Dive Shops.

 The one downside to our glorious emerald sea is that it is chock full of nutrients which encourage encrusting growth on mooring lines.
 As mussels, tubeworms and barnacles accumulate on the line, they add a tremendous amount of weight to the system which causes the buoy to become unbalanced and even start to sink.

 Not only does this render the buoy useless to divers but it poses a risk to boaters who can't see the buoy just below the surface.